lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/oxen-wallet-guides/cli-wallet-setup-macos.md

 biplane sack alpine zinger huge duets refer rigid inroads
 ```

-The last of the outputs are the account balance, because your wallet does not have any $OXEN in it currently the balance is showing 0.
+The last of the outputs are the account balance, because your wallet does not have any $LOZZAX in it currently the balance is showing 0.

-Once we receive a transaction of $OXEN into our wallet the balance will appear as soon as the transaction is confirmed in one block \(usually less than 2 minutes\).
+Once we receive a transaction of $LOZZAX into our wallet the balance will appear as soon as the transaction is confirmed in one block \(usually less than 2 minutes\).
 Once the transaction has been confirmed over 10 blocks the balance will show in unlocked balance.

-The unlocked balance is the $OXEN available to be spent/sent to other addresses.
+The unlocked balance is the $LOZZAX available to be spent/sent to other addresses.

 ```text
 Starting refresh...